ElementGiraffe/cot-4500-intro/README.md

 ## requirements.txt
 requirements.txt contains all python libraries required.
 For this project, it is just numpy.
-In order to install these dependencies, run the following in the command line, assuming you have pip:
+In order to install these dependencies, run the following in the command line, assuming you have pip (and it is up to date):
 ```
 pip install -r requirements.txt
 ```